LornahOmbati/Quotationer_demo/README.md

 Please note that there is a live version available that is being used by a client and any attempt to duplicate this project may be copyright infringement violations.

-## Acknowledgments

-Thomas Sankara for the idea, lessons and design flow.

 ## Copyright

 © 2024 Lorna Ombati.
 All rights reserved.